openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 If one operand (or neither operand) is of type ``int``, then the numeric promotion must be used first to widen it to type ``int``.

-Any integer type value can be cast to or from any numeric type.
+Any integer type value can be converted to or from any numeric type.

-Casts between integer types and type ``boolean`` are not allowed.
+Conversions between integer types and type ``boolean`` are not allowed.

 The integer operators cannot indicate an overflow or an underflow.